Blog

 2. Build fundamentals.
 Ensure teams clearly understand what LLMs are, where they perform well, where they fail and how prompts and context windows shape outputs.

 3. Move to applied workflows.
-Pick three to five high-value use cases like structured research, first draft generation, unstructured feedback analysis and simple automation.
+Pick three to five high-value use cases like structured research, first draft generation, unstructured feedback analysis, LLM SEO optimization techniques, and simple automation.

 4. Create documented playbooks so every workflow is used safely, consistently and at the same quality across the org.